matCzelusniak/originals-light/README.md

 - Example of assets for simple battle game
 - Linking one asset to another (helmet to hero)
 - Support for interfaces/types

+Application example_dapp_asset_with_attributes_without_interface
+- Example of application with asssets and attributes without interfaces.
+- App specificed for simple use cases

+Application example_dapp_interface_restrictions
+- Example of application with usage interfaces as rules/authorization for actions.